Bob Diamond-backed Atlas Mara to expand in Africa via acquisitions

-March 31 (Reuters) - Bob Diamond-backed investment company Atlas Mara, said it would acquire sub-Saharan African bank ABC Holdings Limited (BancABC) and ADC African Development Corporation AG, for up to $265 million in cash and shares.
+(Reuters) - Bob Diamond-backed investment company Atlas Mara (ATMA.L), said it would acquire sub-Saharan African bank ABC Holdings Limited (BancABC) and ADC African Development Corporation AG AZCGne.DE, for up to $265 million in cash and shares.

 The acquisition comes as a first for former Barclay’s boss Diamond, who was ousted from Barclays last year when the bank was fined $450 million for alleged manipulation of the Libor interbank lending rate.